 Create an Online Portfolio

-People are always looking online for businesses to help them with their photography needs.
+People are always looking online for businesses to help them with their photography needs, such an example is this article: 6 Things to consider when making your portfolio website.
 And if you sell prints of your aerial shots you can bet people will be online looking to buy.

 Because of this, you should consider launching a website where you showcase your best work and give people a way to either buy from your online store or get in touch and hire you.